Learn more about engineering sample processors and how to identify them.

-Engineering sample processors (ES processors), also known as qualification sample processors, are pre-production processors Intel loans to Original Equipment Manufacturers (OEMs), Original Device Manufacturers (ODMs), and Independent Software Vendors (ISVs) to be used in the product design cycle prior to product launch.
+Engineering sample (ES) processors are also known as qualification sample processors.
+They are pre-production processors Intel loans to original equipment manufacturers (OEMs), original device manufacturers (ODMs), and independent software vendors (ISVs) to be used in the product design cycle before product launch.

 These processors often include more features than production processors for customer pre-production evaluation and test purposes.
-The following conditions apply to ES processors:
+ES processors:

-- ES processors produced by Intel are the sole property of Intel.
+- Produced by Intel are the sole property of Intel.

-- ES Processors are provided by Intel under nondisclosure and/or special loan agreement terms with restrictions on the recipient's handling and use.
+- Are provided by Intel under nondisclosure and/or special loan agreement terms with restrictions on the recipient's handling and use.

-- ES Processors may not have passed commercial regulatory requirements.
+- May not have passed commercial regulatory requirements.

-- ES Processors are not covered under Intel warranty and are generally not supported by Intel.
+- Are not covered under Intel warranty and are generally not supported by Intel.

 How do I identify ES processors produced by Intel?

 The easiest way to tell if you have an ES processor produced by Intel is to look at the processor topside markings.
-If you have a four or five digit Qspec listed like the one pictured below, you have an engineering sample.
-A production processor will have a five digit sSpec, usually beginning with S, such as SLB9L on the topside markings.
+If you have a four or five-digit Qspec listed like the one pictured below, you have an engineering sample.
+A production processor has a five digit sSpec on the topside markings.
+It usually begins with S, like SLB9L.

-If no ink or laser markings are found, the processor may be an "unmarked" ES processor.
-Contact Intel if you are in possession of an unmarked ES processor.
+If you don't find ink or laser markings, the processor may be an unmarked ES processor.
+Contact Intel if you have an unmarked ES processor.

-The Intel® Processor Identification Utility can also be used to help identify whether a particular processor is an ES processor produced by Intel.
+You can also use the Intel® Processor Identification Utility to help identify if a particular processor is an ES processor produced by Intel.

-Once you install and run the Intel Processor Identification Utility on an ES processor, the following message will appear in the text box:
+Once you install and run the Intel Processor Identification Utility on an ES processor, the following message appears in the text box:

 Can I get ES processors from Intel?

-Due to the pre-production nature of ES Processors, they are generally only loaned to Original Equipment Manufacturers (OEMs), Original Device Manufacturers (ODMs), and Independent Software Vendors (ISVs) for pre-production test and evaluation work under specific contractual terms and conditions to assure the protection of assets and confidential information.
+Due to the pre-production nature of ES processors, they are generally only loaned to OEMs, ODMs, and ISVs for pre-production test and evaluation work under specific contractual terms and conditions to assure the protection of assets and confidential information.